-The FHA condo approval process is not new, however it has changed considerably over the past two years.
+The FHA condo approval process is not new, however it has changed considerably over the past five years.
 Prior to the changes, a Condominium Complex only had to become certified once – and the certification never expired.
 As an effect of the mortgage crisis, HUD required the FHA to give all condominium complexes expiration dates and develop a new set of guidelines.
 The most recent set of guidelines went into effect August of 2011, and the last set of expiration dates was September 30, 2011.

 Is FHA Condo Approval Required?